British Symphony Orchestra: First formation: 1905 – c. 1910

 One of the newly-formed British Symphony Orchestra's first concerts took place at the Æolian Hall, London, on 7 December 1905.
 The Irish violinist Rohan Clensy who had studied with Eugène Ysaÿe, played Max Bruch's Violin Concerto No. 2.
 The Standard's critic thought that Clensy was "a clever and thoughtful artist, whose playing shows intelligence and taste.
 His performance [...] was, on the whole, artistic.
 The phrasing was clear, and the execution facile, but there was sometimes need of more life and passion, and the tone was somewhat cold.
-The orchestra gave him good support, and their playing of Schubert’s overture.
-Alfonso and Estrella, an attractive work, which is not often heard, was virile and effective."
-The programme also included Bach’s Suite No. 3 in D and Grieg's Norwegian Dances.
+The orchestra gave him good support, and their playing of Schubert's overture.
+Alfonso und Estrella, an attractive work, which is not often heard, was virile and effective."
+The programme also included Bach's Suite No. 3 in D and Grieg's Norwegian Dances.

 On 18 December 1905 Sewell conducted the BSO with Maria Sequel in Mendelssohn's G minor piano concerto.
 The music critic of The Standard noted that in the orchestra's playing "there were some rough places, however, which doubtless will become smooth with more practice and experience in their performance of the Figaro and Hebrides overtures."

-Again at Aeolian Hall, on February 16, 1906, Lucia Fydell and Atherton Smith with the British Symphony Orchestra conducted by Sewell, gave a recital consisting chiefly of excerpts from Saint-Saens's Samson and Delilah.
+Again at Aeolian Hall, on February 16, 1906, Lucia Fydell and Atherton Smith with the British Symphony Orchestra conducted by Sewell, gave a recital consisting chiefly of excerpts from Saint-Saëns's Samson and Delilah.
 "Miss Fydell has a powerful voice and dramatic perception, but she would be heard to greater advantage on the stage than in the concert-room."

 The agents for the British Symphony Orchestra in March 1906 were Concert-Direction Limited, originally founded in August 1905 with Louis and Laurence Cowen as directors.
 It changed its name in July 1906 to Vert and Sinkins Concert-Direction Limited in 1906.
 Fernando Vert was the brother of Narciso Vert, whose musical agency later became known as Ibbs and Tillett.

-Hamilton Harty who, like William Sewell, had been a church organist (in County Down) conducted what seems to be his first London orchestral concert on 5 April 1906, with the British Symphony Orchestra at the Queen’s Hall.
-Winifred Christie played César Franck's Symphonic Variations and Saint-Saens' Piano Concerto No. 2.
-Another concert followed at the Queen’s Hall on 21 April 1906, and one on 24 May 1906 at the Aeolian Hall.
+Hamilton Harty who, like William Sewell, had been a church organist (in County Down) conducted what seems to be his first London orchestral concert on 5 April 1906, with the British Symphony Orchestra at the Queen's Hall.
+Winifred Christie played César Franck's Symphonic Variations and Saint-Saëns' Piano Concerto No. 2.

+On 7 April :fr:Louis Abbiate played Widor's 'cello concerto and Adrien-François Servais' Concerto Militaire (works of "small musical value today"), with Julian Clifford senior, who "conducted with conspicuous skill".

+Two more concerts followed, one at the Queen's Hall on 21 April, and on 24 May 1906 at the Aeolian Hall.

 National Sunday League concerts

 The orchestra appeared at a number of concerts organised by the National Sunday League, which was opposed to sabbatarianism, and promoted rational recreation on Sundays.

-The light soprano Isobel Jay appeared with the BSO at the Alhambra Theatre on 7 April 1906.
+The light soprano Isabel Jay appeared with the BSO at the Alhambra Theatre of Variety on 7 April 1906.
 Harty conducted again on 21 October 1906 at the Queen's Hall, with Edith Kirkwood and Gertrude Lonsdale singing.